The Human Truth Foundation

 Health:

 Bosnia & Herzegovina has some poor policies and cultural issues which cause some public health problems.
-Bosnia & Herzegovina does better than average in its adolescent birth rate19 and in its average life expectancy11 (but bad for Europe).
-But that's it.
-Bosnia & Herzegovina has problems.
-It does worse than average in terms of its food aid and health contributions and WHO compliance31, its alcohol consumption rate32 (still low for Europe), its fertility rate13 (the worst in Europe) and in its immunizations take-up33.
-And finally, it sits amongst the bottom 20 for its smoking rate34.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Bosnia & Herzegovina does better than average in terms of its adolescent birth rate20 and in its average life expectancy11 (but low for Europe).
+However Bosnia & Herzegovina performs less well in most areas.
+It does worse than average for its food aid and health contributions and WHO compliance32, its alcohol consumption rate33 (still low for Europe), its fertility rate14 and in its immunizations take-up34.
+And finally, it sits amongst the bottom 20 when it comes to its smoking rate35.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Bosnia and Herzegovina improved by +4.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Bosnia and Herzegovina's peak fertility rate was 3.91 in 1960.

 Life Expectancy